FedericoPivotto/billiard-video-analysis/README.md

 - `/masks`: first and last frame with mask segmentation of the playing field and surrounding environment;
 - `/output`: first and last frame given by the union of edge detection and segmentation;
 - `/minimap`: first and last frame with 2D top-view visualization map;
-- `/metrics`: mAP and mIoU metrics measured on the first and last frame.
+- `/metrics`: mAP and mIoU metrics measured on the first and last frame;
 - Video with 2D-top-view visualization map.